crazykyler005/CHIP-8-Emulator/README.md

 apt-get install libsdl2-dev
 ```

+In Windows you need to download it from [here](https://github.com/libsdl-org/SDL/releases).
+Check what the latestest stable release version is of SDL2 and download `SDL2-devel-2.x.x-VC.zip` from the "Assests" dropdown.
+It's recommend to extract the contents into C:/ and rename the base folder from SDL2-2.x.x to SDL2

 You also need ImGuiFileDialog which can be found [here](https://github.com/aiekick/ImGuiFileDialog) and you'll need to download the following files from it and put them into the lib/imgui submodule folder
 ```
 ImGuiFileDialog.cpp
 ImGuiFileDialog.h
 ImGuiFileDialogConfig.cpp
 ```
+Also include the `direct/` folder if your compiling on Windows

 ## Running the application
+### In Linux
 To run the application you need to first generate the make file but running the following terminal commands in the root directory of the repo

 ```